A few weeks ago, I shared my thoughts about “how much is too much” — regarding the stuff we bring into our home.

-As I’ve mentioned before, a person’s energy level plays a HUGE factor into how much they can realistically accomplish in a day, a week, or a month — and energy level is affected by SO many factors.
+As I’ve mentioned before, our own personal energy levels play a HUGE factor into how much we can realistically accomplish in a day, a week, or a month — and energy levels are affected by SO many factors.

 - Personality type

 - Mental Health

 - Water consumption